Peramato/Palgen-GMA2/README.md

 It is recommended to use specific groups only for the plugin, since this version of the plugin has an option that modifies the position of those groups.

-I'm still not sure how to install it easily, so the easiest way is to copy the code into an empty plugin.
+I'm still not sure how to install it easily, so the easiest way is to copy the code into an empty plugin and rename it PALGEN.
 Afterwards it can be exported and imported like any other plugin.